Rappsilber-Laboratory/xiRT/README.md

 | fdr                | fdr                  | Estimated false discovery rate                                                 | 0.01        |
 | fdr level          | fdrGroup             | String identifier for heteromeric and self links (splitted FDR)                | heteromeric |

-The first four columns should be self explanatory, if not check the sample input *#TODO*.
+The first four columns should be self explanatory, if not check the [sample input](https://github.com/gieses/xiRT/tree/master/sample_data).
 The fifth column ("CSMID") is a unique(!) integer that can be used as to retrieve CSMs.
 In addition, depending on the number retention time domains that should to be learned/predicted the RT columns need to be present.
 The column names need to match the configuration in the network parameter yaml.

-### CLI interface
-The command line interface (CLI) requires three inputs:
-1) input CSM file
-2) a [YAML](https://docs.ansible.com/ansible/latest/reference_appendices/YAMLSyntax.html) file to configure the neural network architecture
-3) another YAML file to configure the general training / prediction behaviour, called setup-config

 #### xiRT config
+This file determines the network architecture and training behaviour used in xiRT.

 #### Setup config
+This file determines the input data to be used and gives some training procedure options.

 ### Contributors
 - Sven Giese

 ## Citation
 If you consider xiRT helpful for your work please cite our manuscript.
-Currently, only available on bioRxiv.org "xiRT: Retention Time Prediction using Neural Networks increases Identifications in Crosslinking Mass Spectrometry".
+Currently, in preparation on soon on bioRxiv.org "xiRT: Retention Time Prediction using Neural Networks increases Identifications in Crosslinking Mass Spectrometry".

 ## RappsilberLab